-“License to Kill” or Public Safety?
-In Turkey, a Controversial Law on Stray Dogs
+"License to Kill" or Public Safety?
+A Controversial Law on Stray Dogs in Turkey

-In Turkey, a new law passed in the summer of 2024 risks leading to mass euthanasia of stray animals, particularly street dogs.
-The country, which nevertheless has a strong tradition of coexisting with street animals, is thus seeing the memory of the “Cursed Island” massacre revived, where approximately 80,000 dogs were deported and left to fend for themselves in 1910.
-Other approaches, such as sterilization and/or adoption, would, however, be more humane.
+In Turkey, a new law passed in the summer of 2024 could lead to mass euthanasia of stray animals, particularly street dogs.
+The country, which nevertheless has a strong tradition of coexisting with street animals, is thus seeing the memory of the “Cursed Island” massacre revived—an event in which approximately 80,000 dogs were deported and left to fend for themselves in 1910.
+Other approaches, such as spaying, neutering, and/or adoption, would, however, be more humane.

 Bernur Açıkgöz, Katip Celebi University and Marc Willinger, University of Montpellier

-In Turkey, a new law passed in the summer of 2024 mandates the capture of stray animals—particularly street dogs—in order to curb their proliferation.
-The law provides for their placement in shelters and the systematic euthanasia of animals deemed dangerous, including sick animals or those exhibiting behavior described as “negative.”
+In Turkey, a new law passed in the summer of 2024 provides for the capture of stray animals—particularly street dogs—in order to curb their proliferation.
+The law calls for their placement in shelters and the systematic euthanasia of animals deemed dangerous, particularly those that are sick or exhibit behavior described as “negative.”

-This law raises serious concerns regarding animal welfare and public safety: it risks leading to the mass slaughter of animals, even though more humane solutions exist, such as spay/neuter and adoption campaigns.
-When compared to the European Union’s animal welfare standards, it is clear that Turkey should consider a more inclusive reform.
+This law raises major concerns regarding animal welfare and public safety: it risks leading to the mass slaughter of animals, even though more humane solutions exist, such as spay/neuter and adoption campaigns.
+When comparing this law to the European Union’s animal welfare standards, it is clear that Turkey should consider a more inclusive reform.

 Yet Turkey has a long-standing tradition of coexisting with stray animals.
 Since Ottoman times, stray animals have been an integral part of Turkey’s social and cultural fabric: people feed them, build shelters for them, and share urban spaces with them.
 This peaceful tradition continues today in many cities and villages, contributing to the well-being of these animals.

-The deaths of dogs from starvation and thirst sparked widespread public outrage, and the event has been remembered as both a moral and practical failure, leaving a deep scar on the public conscience.
+The death of the dogs from hunger and thirst sparked widespread public outrage, and this event has been remembered as both a moral and practical failure, leaving a deep scar on people’s consciences.
 The public has also linked certain subsequent disasters, such as earthquakes and wars, to the “curse of the dogs.”

 A memory that Turkey’s new legislation on stray dogs has brought back to the forefront, amid a humanitarian and ethical debate.